 The cornstarch from the tofu will help to thicken the sauce a bit, but you'll also have plenty of sauce leftover to pour on top of the rice.

 Lastly, top off the vegan black pepper tofu bowls with fresh Thai basil!
-I also love serving this recipe over white rice or pairing it alongside my FAVORITE Vegan Fried Rice.
+I also love serving this recipe over white rice or pairing it with my FAVORITE Vegan Fried Rice.

 This Black Pepper Tofu & Green Beans recipe is simple, quick to whip up as a weeknight dinner, and absolutely delicious.